Apr 15 2009

 is a good Slideshare presentation showing the steps behind making a good digital story.

 Langwitches has a great tutorial on how to use Voice Thread, a popular digital storytelling tool.
-There’s also a Voice Thread For Education wiki filled with examples and advice.
-This page will lead you to a simple PowerPoint presentation on how to set-up and create a Voice Thread.
+There’s also a Voice Thread For Education wiki filled with examples and advice. page will lead you to a simple PowerPoint presentation on how to set-up and create a Voice Thread.

 Kevin Hodgson has a good post titled When Stories Go Digital.
 He also recommends Profiles In Practice,a site developed by the National Writing Project and Pearson on digital storytelling.